Exploration-Lab/CS698R-Project-Patch-Leaving-Decisions-1/README.md

 # Foraging_DRL_Project

-This is the group project of the courrse CS698R **Deep Reinforcement Learning** which explores the performance of various RL agents on a patch foraging environment. <br>
+This is the group project of Group 1 of the course CS698R **Deep Reinforcement Learning** which explores the performance of various RL agents on a patch foraging environment.
+Our problem focuses on solitary foraging.
+We are trying to answer how an animal feeding on a particular food patch, and hence depleting it, decides when it is optimal to leave the patch in search of a richer one, provided that it has only a finite amount of time to forage in that environment.
+An example rendering of one of the variants of the given environment for our problem can be seen through this link: https://youtu.be/qRH_PKusOIw <br>
+We have implemented various conventional RL algorithms and deep RL algorithms to solve the given problem which is specified below.<br>

 The code implementation for **Multi Arm Bandit** is in the `MAB_agents.ipynb` notebook.
 The notebook implements the problem as a multi arm bandit problem where each arm represents the number of times each patch must be harvested before the agent moves on to the next patch.<br>